JarateKing/jarconfig/docs/readme/updating.md

 2. Download jarconfig from github.
 3. Replace the old jarconfig with the freshly downloaded one.
 4. Move the backup copies of custom.cfg and the class cfg's back into jarconfig.

+## Reseting

+1. Download jarconfig from github.
+2. Replace custom.cfg and class cfg's with those from github